 An SSH key is an access credential in the SSH protocol.
-Its function is similar to that of user names and passwords, but the keys are primarily used for automated processes and for implementing single sign-on by system administrators and power users.
+Its function is similar to that of user names and passwords, but the keys are primarily used for automated processes and for implementing passwordless ssh logins by system administrators and power users.

 SSH (Secure Shell) is used for managing networks, operating systems, and configurations.
 It is also inside many file transfer tools and configuration management tools.
 Every major corporation uses it, in every data center.

 The keys enable the automation that makes modern cloud services and other computer-dependent services possible and cost-effective.
 They offer convenience and improved security when properly managed.

 - SSH Keys Are Access Credentials

 - Types of Keys in SSH

 - How Does Authentication in SSH Work?

 - Further Information

 An SSH key is technically a cryptographic key.
 However, functionally they are access credentials.
 Sometimes SSH keys are lumped together with other encryption keys, but from a management perspective, they really need to be treated as part of identity governance or identity and access management.
 It's all about who can access what.

 SSH actually uses keys for multiple purposes that are described here.